How WFM Works

 - These should be the five nearest non-zero intervals to the target interval.

-- Weighting should be based on the forecasted interaction volume offered for each interval.
+- Weighting should be based on the forecasted Contact Volume Offered (CVO) for each interval.

 - If the forecast data set does not contain two non-zero intervals before the target interval (for example, if the target interval is one of the first intervals in the forecast), then it calculates the weighted average using the available non-zero intervals on the left (0, 1 or 2) and the available non-zero interval on the right (0, 1 or 2).

-Similarly to AHT, forecasted IVO can be subject to random spikes, especially noticeable on low volume queues.
+Similarly to AHT, forecasted Contact Volume Offered (CVO) can be subject to random spikes, especially noticeable on low volume queues.
 To correct these artifacts, WFM processes the initial forecast applying carry-over rounding.
-The carry over rounding works as follows:
+The carryover rounding works as follows:

 - Calculate the daily total forecast (from the unrounded intervals) and round it to the nearest integer.